lucasgabrielsa/lucasgabrielsa/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ILink Solutions as Software Engineer
-- 🌱 I’m currently learning React and GO
+- 🌱 I’m currently learning React and Go
 - 📫 How to reach me:

 <br/>